Best High Traffic WordPress Hosting 2026 (500-User Load Tests)

 Migration Checklist: Moving a High-Traffic WordPress Site with Zero Downtime

-Migrating a high-traffic WordPress site to a new host is a different operation from migrating a low-traffic blog.
-The stakes are higher: any downtime during a sale event or peak traffic period is measurable revenue loss.
-Here is the step-by-step process I use for high-traffic migrations.
+Migrating a high-traffic WordPress site is a different operation from migrating a low-traffic blog.
+Any downtime during a sale event or peak traffic period is measurable revenue loss.
+Here is the step-by-step process for high-traffic migrations.

 Pre-Migration (7 Days Before)